ToastedVegetables/s10-safe-debloat-list/README.md

 ## File Locations
-- AT&T-specific commands can be found in
+- AT&T-specific debloat commands can be found in [AT&T-specific commands](s10-safe-debloat-list/AT&T-specific-commands.txt)
-- Package names with an explanation of what each of them are can be found in
+- Package names with an explanation of what each of them are can be found in [Package Explanations](s10-safe-debloat-list/Package%20Explanations.txt)
-- Raw commands (without AT&T-specific apps) can be found in
+- Raw commands (without AT&T-specific apps) can be found in [S10 Debloat Commands](s10-safe-debloat-list/S10%20Debloat%20Commands.txt)

 ## Prerequisites